Music Management Software

 can be connected to your computer via 4-pin or 6-pin FireWire (also called IEEE

-has the proprietary iPod dock connector on one end and 6-pin FireWire on the
+with the proprietary iPod dock connector on one end and a 6-pin FireWire and a

 Power Requirements: The iPod